aheschl1/pillar/README.md

 ## Serialization and platform notes

-Serialization is optimized for 64-bit targets and is endian-agnostic.
+Serialization works only for 64-bit targets but is endian-agnostic.
 Big-endian machines may serialize less efficiently due to byte swaps for some fixed-size primitives.